 What doesn’t feel good?
 When you see that number sliding back down.
 On a social media analytics report somewhere, you see a negative number, in red, in the section on “follower growth.”
-Bummer.
+Yikes.
 So, just why might you be losing Instagram followers?

-Knowledge is power.
-If you know why people are leaving, you can take steps to taking away those reasons that make them want to leave.
+If you know why people are leaving, you can take steps to solve the issues that make followers want to leave.

-You can offer promotions and deals on Instagram, but if the same content is repeated and insistent, your broken record becomes your empty follower list.
+You can offer promotions and deals on Instagram, but if the same content is repeated and insistent, your follower list will become an empty follower list.

-Offer text-based images about promotions interspersed with photos of your products or photos that give followers a ‘backstage pass’ to your business process.
+Offer text-based images about promotions interspersed with photos of your products or photos that give followers a “backstage pass” to your business process.

-Hiral Rana shares this advice on improving your Instagram content: “brands can subtly grow followers on Instagram by keeping their posts interesting and entertaining with lifestyle messages rather than excessive sales or discount coupon offers.”
+Hiral Rana shares this advice on improving your Instagram content: “Brands can subtly grow followers on Instagram by keeping their posts interesting and entertaining with lifestyle messages rather than excessive sales or discount coupon offers.”

 You might lose followers if your posts come in such rapid succession that people are inundated with your content and have a hard time seeing other types of content in their feed.

-While there’s no one-size-fits-all frequency for all businesses—despite what those ‘social media gurus’ out there are telling you—there is the best frequency for you and your business, and you can find it through experimentation.
+Though there’s no one-size-fits-all frequency for all businesses—despite what those ‘social media gurus’ out there are telling you—there is the best frequency for you and your business.
+You can find it through experimentation.

 If you haven’t engaged with users or published a post in a long time, at some point your followers will think they are following an abandoned account.
-This may lead to some unfollows.
+That may lead to some unfollows.

-Solution: Keep it going.
+Keep the content going.

-If you know you will experience a busy period in your business where social media might get less attention, plan ahead by scheduling posts (you can do this with Agorapulse!)
+If you know you will experience a busy period in your business where social media might get less attention, plan ahead by scheduling posts.
+(You can do this with Agorapulse!)

 Some people will unfollow an account if they feel the content, or even the tone of the content, is inappropriate.

-If you are a Rock & Roll musician, posting videos of you smashing your guitar on stage may be appropriate, but posting a photo of yourself wearing a “Classical Music is the Best” T-shirt may lead to you losing Instagram followers (unless you’re being funny and your followers appreciate your sense of humor).
+If you are a rock musician, posting videos of you smashing your guitar on stage may be appropriate, but posting a photo of yourself wearing a “Classical Music is the Best” T-shirt may lead to you losing Instagram followers (unless you’re being funny and your followers appreciate your sense of humor).

 There are two steps to fixing the problem of inappropriate posts: 1) build a consistent voice for your brand, and 2) get to know your followers.

 Instagram states in its Platform Policy that it does not allow other platforms to “use the Instagram APIs to post automated content to Instagram, including likes and comments that were not initiated and entered by an Instagram user.”

 Alex Tooby explains that using bots to automate your interactions with others on Instagram “can not only attract an unengaged and inauthentic following to your account, but it can also get you in trouble.”

-Solution: Only use social media management software that abides by Instagram’s policies.
+Only use social media management software that abides by Instagram’s policies.

 Sure, buying followers can increase your follower count in the short term.
 However, you’re not buying real followers; you’re buying bot accounts.
 And bot accounts usually get discovered by Instagram and purged.
 Remember the great purge of 2014?

-Whatever you buy you’ll likely lose again in the long term.
+Whatever you buy, you’ll likely lose again in the long term.
 It’s just not worth it to let your ethics slide like that.
 In some cases, paying a third party to grow your followers will still be less effective than doing it yourself.

-Solution: First, stop obsessing over vanity metrics.
+First, stop obsessing over vanity metrics.

-Case in point: my sister once tagged me in an Instagram post of a product that I ended up buying, and I never followed the account that posted it.
+Case in point: My sister once tagged me in an Instagram post of a product that I ended up buying, and I never followed the account that posted it.
 I like to think that the account would rather that I buy the product than follow its account if it had to choose between the two.
-Focus on your goals.
-Focus on real followers.
-Focus on what matters.

 If you gain a little or lose a little here and there, don’t worry.
 There are many accounts out there that follow lots of Instagram users with the hopes that they will get followers in return.

-Solution: Don’t blame yourself for these unfollowers.
+Don’t blame yourself for these unfollowers.
 They follow only to gain your followback, then they unfollow.

 Social media marketing uses different technologies and platforms, but in the end, it’s all about human relationships.
 People tend to “unfollow” for the same reasons online that they do in real life.